 - You need a power plug adapter on the Marshall Islands, when living in India.

 - Be extra careful with certain appliances because of the difference in frequency.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity on the Marshall Islands

-On the Marshall Islands the power plugs and sockets are of type A and B. The standard voltage is 120 V and the standard frequency is 60 Hz.
+On the Marshall Islands the power plug sockets are of type A and B. The standard voltage is 120 V and the frequency is 60 Hz.

 Power plug adapter needed on the Marshall Islands?

-On the Marshall Islands the power plugs and sockets are of type A and B. Check out the following pictures.
-When living in Hungary you need a power plug adapter for sockets type A and B.
+On the Marshall Islands the power plug sockets are of type A and B. Check out the following pictures.
+When living in India you need a power plug adapter for sockets type A and B.